Approaching Stable Quark Matter: Bag parameter from Lattice QCD calculation of isospin-dense matter

 To start with, we use the LQCD data provided in Ref.~\cite{Abbott:2024vhj} to reproduce the distributions of three quantities (shown in Figure~\ref{fig:lattice}): the square of the speed of sound $c_s^2(\mu)$, normalized pressure $p(\mu)/p_{\rm id}(\mu)$, and normalized energy density $\epsilon(\mu)/\epsilon_{\rm id}(\mu)$, where $p_{\rm id}(\mu) = \epsilon_{\rm id}(\mu)/3=3N_f\mu^4/(12\pi^2)$ for the ideal Fermi gas and $N_f = 2$.
 For our later purpose to obtain the projected bound on $B$, we also show the projected distributions with an expected decrease of $1/N_{\rm scaled}=1/\sqrt{10}$ in the bin-wise uncertainties assuming that 10 times more ensembles can be made in the future simulations.

 As first pointed out in Ref.~\cite{Fujimoto:2024pcd}, comparing the LQCD data to the pQCD calculations at finite density will shed much light on our understanding of QCD.
 While Ref.~\cite{Fujimoto:2024pcd} focuses on the role played by the CS condensates, we are interested in the inference of the bag parameter through comparing the LQCD and pQCD calculations, which would in turn imply the stability of the quark matter.
 Such is possible since $B$ is universal to both the baryon and isospin-dense matter, an important point that allows one to study the latter free of the sign problem with LQCD to infer about the former, as we have mentioned earlier.
+Given the crossover nature of the phase transition in the isospin-dense system, one might question the validity of introducing $B$ and modeling the system using pQCD; however, as we will discuss later, since we only analyze the data with $\mu> 1000$~GeV (an alternative analysis of data with $\mu> 800$~MeV is given in Appendix~\ref{sec:lattice_details}), perturbativity should be valid while the vacuum description with $B$ is asymptotically correct.
 The pQCD model to fit the isospin-dense LQCD data is given by

 along with